nrbrook/zephyr-tools/README.md

 ## Tips for Memory Analysis

 1. Use `compare_size_trees.py` for a high-level view of memory usage by component/directory
-2. Use `compare_map_files.py` for detailed symbol-level analysis, or if the link step fails due to overflow (so Zephyr's ROM_MAP or RAM_MAP tools don't work):
+2. Use `compare_map_files.py` for detailed symbol-level analysis, or if the link step fails due to overflow (so Zephyr's ROM_MAP or RAM_MAP tools don't work)
    - Use `--mode rom` to focus on flash usage
    - Use `--mode ram` to focus on RAM usage
 3. Look for: